 The Stone Mountain Loop Trail is 90% open.
-The section from the summit to the Hutchinson Homestead access road is closed due to damage to a set of steps from the prescribed fire, so it is no longer a continuous loop.
+The section from the Hutchinson Homestead access road to the summit is closed due to damage to a set of stairs from the prescribed fire, so it is no longer a continuous loop.
 We will be working to make the necessary repairs and will advise when this area is repaired, safe, and back to normal operations.
 Thank you for your patience while we work to resolve this issue.

 There are no entrance fees to enjoy the park.
 In addition to park-specific rules, please read the systemwide Park Rules for all North Carolina State Parks.

 For season dates and regulations for each type of trout water, contact the NC Wildlife Resources Commission (WRC).
 A valid North Carolina fishing license and trout license are required for all streams, and regulations of the WRC are enforced throughout the park.

 The following state park climbing regulations apply at all times:

 - All climbers must register with the park staff and must keep in their possession a valid rock climbing and rappelling permit.